 Now that we have the look of wood grain, we want to add that smokey finish to get the beachy, weathered look.

+We are going to use the clear mixing glaze a second time.
 Mix a 1:1 ratio of white paint to your clear mixing glaze and paint it all over the piece.
-Now get a baby wipe and ring it out a little bit.

-It’s not completely necessary but I like to add a top coat for added durability.
-I like General Finishes satin top coat and it also comes in a matte(flat) finish too.
+It’s not completely necessary but I like to add a topcoat for added durability, especially if you are refinishing a piece that will get regular use.
+After my post The Best Clear Coat for Furniture, I found the best option is Varathane’s Water-based Topcoat (check the current price here).
 This topcoat is nice because it is water-based meaning it’s easier to clean up brushes and also has little odor.
 It also will not yellow like some top coats will over time.

 To save time on your furniture project, be sure to check out my best painting tips.
 I promise you will be happy you did.

 How to Make Wood Look Like Driftwood: Before and After